Where: Fair Park, Dallas

 The State Fair of Texas is the big end-of-summer event that takes place in Dallas each year.
 It is the largest state fair by total attendance in the United States, with an estimated three million or more people attending annually.
 The fair usually runs for 24 days, typically starting on the last Friday in September and ending some time in October.

-This year, the fair opens on Friday, September 28 and runs until Sunday, October 21, 2018.
+In 2019, the fair opens on Friday, September 27 and runs until Sunday, October 20.

 The very first Texas state fair was held in 1886.
 Not long after that, the fair became the first, and still the only state fair with a full blown auto show, which continues to be a huge attraction for fair goers.